-Operating expenses and other increased by \$6.6 million or 33% for the three months, primarily driven by the Gateway Terminal acquisition.
-Operating expenses and other increased by \$31.4 million or 35% for the year, primarily driven by the impact of the \$16.7 million environmental remediation provision recognized during the three months ended June 30, 2023 as well as operating expenses incurred at the Gateway Terminal.
+Operating expenses and other increased by \$27.5 million or 103% for the three month period, primarily due to a \$11.7 million change in unrealized losses on financial instruments at the Gateway Terminal, a \$9.3 million environmental provision recognized at the Edmonton Terminal, a \$2.7 million post-close purchase price adjustment for the Gateway Terminal, and certain one-time items.
+Operating expenses and other increased by \$39.2 million or 32% for the year, primarily due to a \$14.7 million unrealized loss on financial instruments, the items impacting the three month period and a full year of operating costs for the Gateway Terminal, partially offset by the impact of the \$16.7 million environmental remediation provision recognized during the three months ended June 30, 2023.

-As a result of the factors discussed above, adjusted EBITDA increased by \$42.5 million and \$51.8 million, respectively, and segment profit increased by \$49.1 million and \$59.5 million, respectively.
+As a result of the factors discussed above, adjusted EBITDA and segment profit decreased by \$5.8 million and \$30.5 million and increased by \$107.1 million and \$79.6 million, respectively.
 Adjusted EBITDA was also impacted by unrealized gains or losses on financial instruments and non-cash adjustments related to the Company's share of profit from equity accounted investees.
 Unrealized gains or losses on financial instruments relate to foreign currency financial derivatives undertaken primarily in relation to the Gateway Terminal to mitigate the Company's increased exposure to changes in the US\$ to CAD\$ exchange rates over time.
+In the calculation of the adjusted EBITDA, the Company has excluded the environmental provision and a post-close purchase price adjustment in relation to the Gateway Terminal acquisition.
+The environmental provision relates to work being undertaken by the Company at the Edmonton Terminal that resulted from a release of a substance not handled by the Company for decades, which was formerly remediated.
+These adjustments are not considered reflective of the ongoing business for the Infrastructure segment.